Davids saves the day as South Africa secures a second win

 South Africa edged a 24-17 win as the game went into extra time.

-Both teams were quick off the bench, attempting one try after the other.
+Both teams were quick on its feet, attempting one try after the other.

 Article continues after advertisement